Sustainability and Biodiversity

 - We have 2 electric car charging points, 1 x Tesla and 1 x standard 7Kw

 - We keep part of the garden as wild flower meadow, which is a great habitat for insects.
 No pesticides or fertilizer used in garden.
-We plant bee friendly flowers & use the ‘Great British Bee Count’ app to report when we see bees and encourage others to do so.
+We plant bee friendly flowers & have used the ‘Great British Bee Count’ app to report when we see bees and encourage others to do so.

 - Moved a fallen tree to a corner of a field for a home for insects like beetles.

 - Maintain the farm’s original dew pond that is home to great crested newts.

 - We have installed bird feeders, owl boxes, insect houses and bat boxes.